-People lucky enough to have Evening Grosbeaks visiting their feeders can be in for a major investment.
-A flock can literally consume hundreds of pounds of sunflower seeds over the course of a winter!
+People lucky enough to have Evening Grosbeaks visiting their feeders can be in for a major investment: A flock can consume hundreds of pounds of sunflower seeds over the course of a winter!

 Grosbeaks Gaining (and Losing) Ground

-The species expanded rapidly across the eastern U.S. during the 20th century, possibly due to the increased planting of box elder, a major food source, in cities.
-Unfortunately, the bird has almost disappeared from the east once again, and the specific cause is unknown.
+This species expanded its range rapidly across the eastern U.S. during the 20th century, possibly due to the increased planting of boxelder, a major food source, in cities.
+Unfortunately, the bird has become scarce in the East once again, and the specific cause is unknown.

 Behind the Grosbeak's Decline